-Try these recipes: The Best Blueberry Vegan Cheesecake and Chocolate Mousse
+Try these recipes: Dairy-Free Cashew-Cream Cheesecake With Blueberry Compote and Chocolate Mousse

 Want to make your own vegan ranch or tangy mayo?
 Use silken tofu.
 Again, tofu replaces the eggs in this application.
 Traditional mayonnaise is an emulsion of eggs, oil, mustard, and an acid, whipped consistently until that thick-yet-slippery consistency of mayo is achieved.
 For the tofu version, you just blend all the ingredients until they come together in delicious harmony.

 Try these recipes: Vegan Mayonnaise and Silken Tofu Ranch Dressing

 To nail a spot-on spinach and artichoke or French onion dip, you’ll need some silken tofu.
 Simply blitz it up with vegan cream cheese, vegetables, herbs, and spices, and plop that mixture into a toasty bread bowl or alongside salty ridged potato chips.
 The tofu will provide a creaminess without tweaking the color of your pristine white dip speckled with green herbs or dotted with caramelized onions.